colemanw/webform_civicrm/README.txt

 This module gives approximately the same functionality as core CiviCRM profiles for the state field of an address:
 - If you enable both state and country fields for an address, the state list will dynamically update based on the chosen country.
 - If you enable a state field but not a country field for an address, only states from your site's default country will be shown.
 - If the end-user has scripts disabled, the dynamic state list will degrade to a simple textbox where they may enter the abbreviation.
-This is why the Webform Components tab shows them as textfields.
+This is why the Webform Components tab shows State/Province as a textfield.

 - None of the above applies to custom fields.
 Custom fields of type state/province will be a non-dynamic dropdown list of all "Available states and provinces" you have enabled in CiviCRM's localization settings.
 This is exact same behavior as on CiviCRM profiles.